Aussie moves higher on capex numbers, euro steadies

 Citibank analyst Josh O'Byrne said the pound might in particular have room to recover against the euro.

-"The pound selloff could be driven by temporary factors like month-end corporate hedging as well as unwinding of bets on favourable M&A flows," he said.
+"The pound selloff could be driven by temporary factors like month-end corporate hedging as well as unwinding of bets on favorable M&A flows," he said.

 DOLLAR SOLID

-The U.S. currency's gains in the past week have come in spite of another slide in U.S. Treasury yields, but another 5-basis point dip in 10-year rates on Wednesday were enough to halt the rally.

-Still, expectations of policy action from the ECB have been mounting - a key reason for the recent underperformance in the euro.
+Expectations of policy action from the ECB have been mounting, a key reason for the recent underperformance in the euro.
 A Reuters poll of 48 economists showed a clear majority expect the ECB to cut its deposit rate into negative territory next week, a view reinforced for many in the market by policymakers' comments this week.

-"The bias is lower (for the euro)," said Rich Kelly, head of European FX and rates research at TD Securities in London.
-"My only worry is that a lot is priced in and that the ECB will struggle to live up to those expectations next week."
+(Full Story)

+Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore, said the euro would stay on the defensive going into the ECB meeting on June 5.

+Still, the recent decline in U.S. bond yields may help limit the scope of the euro's declines against the dollar, he added.